The Incredible History of Flags in Every State

 The flag of Arizona has 13 rays of red and yellow light, which symbolize two things.
 The number 13 refers to the 13 original colonies while the red and yellow refer to the flag of Spain.
 The copper star is a nod to the state’s copper industry and the blue symbolizes the Colorado River.

 Colonel Charles Wilfred Harris came up with the design in 1910 during a rifle competition in Ohio.
 The Arizona National Guard was the only team at the event without a flag.
 Arizona adopted the flag in 1917 but then Governor Thomas Campbell did not sign the law that passed to make it the state flag.
-Discover the secrets hiding in these homes much like the secrets hiding in flags.

 Arkansas didn’t have a state flag officially until 1913 after Willie Hocker designed one with help from the Daughters of the American Revolution.
 The Pine Bluff DAR wanted to present a flag for the commissioning of the USS Arkansas but realized the state had no state flag.
 It held a contest and Hocker’s design was picked.